 Financial reform and tax policy

-The Wales Bill aims to fully devolve:
+The Wales Act fully devolves:

 - Stamp duty land tax

-- Landfill tax
+- Landfill tax.

 Devolving taxes to Wales enables us to develop a tax system that is simpler, fairer and supports jobs and growth.
 It allows us to take decisions affecting the Welsh economy in Wales.
 The Tax Advisory Group for Wales and the Welsh Government Tax Forum have been set up to help Welsh Ministers achieve this.